 If Cigna pays charges for benefits that should have been paid by the Primary Group Health Plan, or if Cigna pays charges in excess of those for which we are obligated to provide under the plan, Cigna will have the right to recover the actual payment made or the Reasonable Cash Value of any services.

 Cigna will have sole discretion to seek such recovery from any person to, or for whom, or with respect to whom, such services were provided or such payments made by any insurance company, healthcare plan or other organization.
 If we request, you shall execute and deliver to us such instruments and documents as we determine are necessary to secure the right of recovery.

 Right to receive and release information

 Cigna, without consent or notice to you, may obtain information from and release information to any other Group Health Plan with respect to you in order to coordinate your benefits pursuant to this section.
 You must provide us with any information we request in order to coordinate your benefits pursuant to this section.
-This request may occur in connection with a submitted claim; if so, you will be advised that the other coverage information, (including an Explanation of Benefits paid under the Primary Group Health Plan) is required before the claim will be processed for payment.
+This request may occur in connection with a submitted claim; if so, you will be advised that the "other coverage" information, (including an Explanation of Benefits paid under the Primary Group Health Plan) is required before the claim will be processed for payment.
 If no response is received within 90 days of the request, the claim will be denied.
 If the requested information is subsequently received, the claim will be processed.

-Right of reimbursement
+Subrogation and right of reimbursement

-The Cigna option does not cover:
+The Cigna Option does not cover: